Cloud-CV/EvalAI/docs/source/setup.md

 python manage.py runserver --settings=settings.dev
 ```

-* To run frontend development server for at [frontend]
+* To run frontend development server for at [frontend], simply do:

 ```
 gulp dev:runserver